forseti-security/terraform-google-forseti/docs/upgrading_to_v5.0.md

 Following these instructions will import existing Forseti infrastructure resources to a state compatible with version 5.x of this module.

-### Clean-up Existing State
+### Forseti Deployed/Upgraded with Terraform
-Do ONE of the following.
+If Forseti was previously deployed or upgraded via Terraform, do ONE of the following.
 1. Use Terraform to clean up the state and [automatically create a backup](https://www.terraform.io/docs/commands/state/index.html#backups).
 ```
 terraform state rm $(terraform state list)